angrest/SmartCC1101/README.md

 + GDO0 (unused)
 + CS (or CSN)

+> [!IMPORTANT]
-The modules usually support voltages from 1.8V to 3.6V, so please use a level converter when connecting to a 5V CPU board.
+> The modules usually support voltages from 1.8V to 3.6V, so please use a level converter when connecting to a 5V CPU board.

 Also, be careful when soldering the connections, I have grilled several **CC1101** modules...

 ### Processor boards
 **Arduino Pro Mini (ATMega328p)**